-Exceptional Student Education (ESE) K-12

-These changes were printed as Competencies and Skills Required for Teacher Certification in Florida, Twenty-Third Edition.
+Exceptional Student Education (ESE) K-12 These changes were printed as Competencies and Skills Required for Teacher Certification in Florida, Twenty-Third Edition.

-On January 18, 2017, the State Board of Education amended Rule 6A-4.0021, F.A.C., to include revisions to the competencies and skills in the following certification subject area:
+On November 16, 2016, the State Board of Education amended Rule 6A-4.0021, F.A.C., to include revisions to the competencies and skills in the following certification subject area: Art K-12

-Art K-12

-Additionally, the subject area Technology Education 6-12 was renamed Engineering and Technology Education 6-12.
 These changes were printed as Competencies and Skills Required for Teacher Certification in Florida, Twenty-Fourth Edition.